gabriel4649/JMdictDB/README.txt

    alternatively, you can have them load directly into the active database (with the risk of corrupting it) by doing, for example, "make DB=jmdict loadex"

-   There is a target, "loadall", that will load all three files (JMdict, JMnedict, and Examples).

    Note that currently, the Examples file cross references are not resolved to jmdict xrefs as part of the Makefile